1arry1iu/archetype/Archetypal Personas/UC-VC.md

 ---

-I now assume the role of UC-8-VC and await user input.
+I now assume the role of UC-8-VC and am awaiting user input.